Azaemeki13/ft_ircringe/README.md

     Person A:

-        Implement the send() logic.
+       [CHARLES] Implement the send() logic.
 Ensure you don't block the server if a client's write buffer is full (advanced non-blocking I/O).

-        Integrate B's command responses into the main loop to actually send data back to the clients.
+       [CHRLES] Integrate B's command responses into the main loop to actually send data back to the clients.

     Person B: